-- 3 Symptom Reason/symptom Solution AlwaysOn Availability Group not displayed under the Virtual Client If a group is not listed under a Virtual Client, it might indicate that the services for the SQL Server Instances are not running.
-It might also indicate that valid login credentials were not set up for the plug-in at the All Instances level.
-Use SQL Server Configuration Manager to verify that services are running.
-Verify that you set up valid credentials for the All Instances node located under the applicable Virtual Client in the selection tree.
-For more information, see Configuring the plug-in.
-Nodes take a long time to open To populate the next level of the node, the plug-in queries SQL Server for instance and cluster information.
+Symptom Reason/symptom Solution Nodes take a long time to open To populate the next level of the node, the plug-in queries SQL Server for instance and cluster information.
 If the plug-in queries or logs in to an instance whose Windows service is not running, a lengthy timeout imposed by SQL Server might occur.
 NetVault Backup uses a five-minute timeout.
 If the NetVault Backup timeout is exceeded, the plug-in displays an error message and the node is not opened.
-You must address the issues that are causing a delay in the login and query processes.
+Address the issues that are causing a delay in the login and query processes.
 Use SQL Server Configuration Manager to verify that services are running.
-Enter default credentials for plugin logins to SQL Server.
+Enter default credentials for plug-in logins to SQL Server.
 For more information, see Entering logon credentials for all instances on a client.
 If different credentials are required for some of the instances, enter the login credentials for those instances using the applicable instance or AlwaysOn Availability Group node in selection tree.
 For more information, see Entering default logon credentials for a specific SQL Server Instance.
 If you must open the All Instances node to configure login credentials for specific instances or AlwaysOn Availability Groups, but the NetVault Backup timeout setting is preventing the All Instances node from opening, use the Physical Client Long Timeout option to change the timeout value for the node.
-For more information, see the topic on configuring the timeout period in the Dell NetVault Backup Administrator's Guide.
+For more information, see the topic on configuring the timeout period in the Quest NetVault Backup Administrator's Guide.
+VSS backup and restore jobs might fail due to concurrent backup jobs running on the OS from NVBU.
+If two backup/restore jobs utilizing snapshots are scheduled to run at the same time, one of the jobs might fail with a VSS_E_SNAPSHOT_SET_IN_PROGRES S error in the log.
+This message indicates that VSS will not support taking two different snapshot sets at the same time.
+It is recommended not to run multiple jobs at the same time on a given client.
+Reschedule the job OR rerun the job after 30 minutes if it is a one time job.
+VSS backup and restore jobs in SQL Server might fail with an error in the log.
+Backup and restore jobs for SQL Server with VSS option might fail with on of the following error in the log.
+VSS_E_WRITERERROR_RETRYABLE VSS_E_SNAPSHOT_SET_IN_PROGRES S VSS_E_FREEZE_TIMEOUT Rerun/ retry the failed backup/ restore job after 30 minutes.